 NHL Game Summary - Philadelphia at Atlanta

-Atlanta, GA (Sports Network) - Scott Hartnell had a goal and two assists as the Philadelphia Flyers continued their domination of the Atlanta Thrashers with a 4-1 win at Philips Arena.
+Atlanta, GA (Sports Network) - Mike Knuble scored a goal and added an assist as the Philadelphia Flyers downed the Atlanta Thrashers, 4-2, at Philips Arena.